We recommend you hire a professional to flush your water heater at least once a year.

 The cost to flush a water heater varies depending on the type of company you hire.
 It’s always best to hire a licensed and insured professional to ensure your home and family are protected in the event of a problem.

-Note: Your water heater needs to meet city code—and codes change over the years.
+Note: Your water heater needs to meet city codes—and codes change over the years.
 City codes are enforced for your personal safety and security.
-If your water heater is not installed to meet city code you may need to have some work done to bring it to code.
+If your water heater is not installed to meet city codes you may need to have some work done to bring it to code.

 “What are signs I already have sediment buildup?”

 If you notice any of the following signs, you may have sediment buildup that a professional will need to drain out:

 - You Hear a Loud Popping Noise Coming from Your Water Heater: Loud popping or knocking noises indicate you have a lot of sediment inside your tank.
 These noises are caused by boiling water that is trapped under the sediment.